Nickey line: Grouping

-After the First World War, Britain's railway companies were failing commercially and making losses, and in 1923 the railways were merged into the "Big Four" in the Grouping of the British railway companies.
-Former competitors Midland and LNWR were absorbed into the London, Midland and Scottish Railway (LMS); the Nickey line and the neighbouring main lines at Boxmoor and Harpenden all became part of the same organisation.
+After the First World War, Britain's railway companies were failing commercially and making losses.
+In 1923, the railways were merged into the "Big Four" in the Grouping of the British railway companies.
+Former competitors, Midland and LNWR, were absorbed into the London, Midland and Scottish Railway (LMS); the Nickey line and the neighbouring main lines at Boxmoor and Harpenden all became part of the same organisation.
 A new railway station was opened at Roundwood Halt in 1927.

 Ro-Railer trials

-The LMS also inherited the bus service which the LNWR had been running from into Hemel town centre; rather than transfer passenger traffic to the Nickey line, the LMS instead decided to extend the bus service to run from Boxmoor to Harpenden, duplicating the railway route which it then reduced to two trains per day.
+The LMS also inherited the bus service which the LNWR had been running from into Hemel town centre; rather than transfer passenger traffic to the Nickey line, the LMS decided to extend the bus service to run from Boxmoor to Harpenden instead, duplicating the railway route which it then reduced to two trains per day.

 In 1930, the LMS experimented with new transport technology in an attempt to reduce costs and to rationalise its bus and rail operation through Hemel Hempstead.
 The Nickey line was used to trial a hybrid road–rail vehicle system called the "Ro-Railer", a bus that could travel on both roads and railways.
 The experiment was short-lived and did not catch on.